Aetopia/QuickRecord/README.md

 # QuickRecord
-A Screen Recorder made using Python & FFmpeg.
+A Python wrapper for FFmpeg's gdigrab.

 # Usage
 ```ini